 6. COGNITIVE TRIGGERS

 How we think can trigger how we feel.
-While hypnosis works from the unconscious to the conscious, CBT works the opposite way.
+While hypnosis works from the unconscious to the conscious, Cognitive Therapies work the opposite way.
 I find it's useful to look at what thoughts trigger anxiety and to find reframes.
 Do you have a harsh inner critic or perfectionist that pushes you and shames you?
 How can we flip this so you are dealing with wise inner guide who treats you kindly.
 We develop positive mantras to help you retrain years of negative schemas.

 We work with the breath - using diaphragmatic breathing to slow down your nervous system.
 Some call this the switch breath as it is a physiological way of turning the system from activated and stressed to relaxed.
 It is a standard method of self managing anxiety and not to be underestimated :)